tfdeepnet/end2/week8/README.md

 +  random swap
 +  random deletion
 +  random insertion
-+  retranslate to english using google translate
++  translate to english using google translate

 are applied to increase the dataset size to 56430 records.The augmented dataset is then saved for use during model training/validation.